Nikon

 When you get close to being through the plastic if you've

-got a good feel you can tell that you've cut through it just
+got a good feel for it, you can tell that you've cut through it just

 like cutting negative mark up plates for presses.